 My body is quivering and I have goose-flesh.
 I feel my bow Gandiva slipping from my hands and my skin, burning.

 People experience gooseflesh or the feeling of hair standing on end when subjected to fear, extreme cold or even when they feel ecstatic or moved by extreme emotion.
 The emotion is also caused by the loss of possessions.
 Arjuna was not afraid that evil would befall him but he felt sad for all the deaths that would take place in the war.
 This meant that he was worried and concerned about loss of life.
 It shows his sense of attachment to impermanent things like life.
-He felt his bow slipping and as if his skin was burning.
+He felt his bow slipping and as if his skin were burning.
 This indicates that he was losing his composure and was allowing the situation to affect his intelligence, intellect and his general power of reasoning.
-This is the first thing to happen to people who all of a sudden find themselves in an unpleasant situation.
+This is the first thing to happen to people, who all of a sudden, find themselves in an unpleasant situation.

 न च शक्नोम्यवस्थातुं भ्रमतीव च मे मनः | निमित्तानि च पश्यामि विपरीतानि केशव ||१- ३०||

 na cha shaknomya vasthaathum bhramatiiva cha me manaha nimittaani cha pashyaami vipariitaani keshava (SBG 1:30)

 I am not able to stand and my mind is reeling.
 O Keshava (Bhagavan Krishna), I see adverse omens.